ethereum/py-evm/docs/guides/evm/understanding_the_mining_process.rst

 the first to create a new valid block and pass it on to the network.

-In this guide, when we talk about the :func:`~evm.chains.base.MiningChain.mine_block` API, we are only referring to the part that creates, validates and sets a block as the new canonical head of the chain but not necessarily as part of the mentioned competition to be the first.
-In fact, the :func:`~evm.chains.base.MiningChain.mine_block` API is internally also called when we import existing blocks that others created.
+In this guide, when we talk about the :func:`~eth.chains.base.MiningChain.mine_block` API, we are only referring to the part that creates, validates and sets a block as the new canonical head of the chain but not necessarily as part of the mentioned competition to be the first.
+In fact, the :func:`~eth.chains.base.MiningChain.mine_block` API is internally also called when we import existing blocks that others created.

 Mining an empty block